Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 0401001

-621k Three months into construction USS Concord (CL 10) appears here at Cramp shipways in Philadelphia, PA., on 2 August 1920.
+621k Three months into construction Concord (CL 10) appears here at Cramp shipways in Philadelphia, PA., on 2 August 1920.

 Photo from Independence Seaport Museum, the William Cramp shipyard collection.